EbenOA233/Data_Analysis_Portfolio_Projects/KPI-Metrics Analysis with Power BI/readme.md

 A synthetic dataset mimicking the financial and logistical operations of UPS in Germany is used in this project.
 The dataset, generated from ChatGPT, has two sheets – sales and cost.
 Each sheet has 2000 rows, with the sales sheet consisting of 9 columns and the cost sheet having 4 columns.
 The sales sheet has column features like transaction id, shipment date, shipping fee, and number of packages whiles the cost sheet has features like cost and handling fee.
 The transaction id column is the common column between the two sheets.

-**Data Cleaning:** Standardizing data column formats; checking for null values.
+**Data Cleaning:** Checking for null values; Standardizing data column formats

 **Tools:** Power BI (ETL, Power Query, Data Modelling [Table Joins], Dashboard Design, Slicer Development); Microsoft Excel; ChatGPT

-**Skills:** Power BI Data Analysis & Dashboard Design, ETL, Chart Design & Data Visualization, Data Aggregation, ChatGPT Prompt Engineering & Data Generation, Business Insight & Development, Business Reporting & Storytelling
+**Skills:** Power BI Data Analysis & Dashboard Design, ETL, Chart Design & Data Visualization, Data Aggregation, Business Insight & Development, Business Reporting & Storytelling, ChatGPT Prompt Engineering & Data Generation

 ## **4.0	Key Findings**